51st Annual Symposium: Care of the Professional Voice

 - Symposium registration fee will be waived for ONE presenter/author (workshops only).

 - Workshop presenters are limited to presenting two years in a row, after which they must sit out one year.

 - A piano and accompanist will be provided for all singing voice teachers; other presenters may request a keyboard.
 The workshop should be presented without the use of audiovisual aids such as overhead projectors, slide projectors, or videotapes.

-- All workshop presenters are encouraged to attend the entire Symposium, which runs from Wednesday, May 29th – June 2nd, 2019 at the Westin Philadelphia Hotel (99 South 17th Street, Philadelphia, Pennsylvania).
+- All workshop presenters are encouraged to attend the entire Symposium at the Westin Philadelphia Hotel (99 South 17th Street, Philadelphia, Pennsylvania).

 - Unfortunately, we are unable to offer any remuneration or reimbursement for lodging or transportation.

 WORKSHOPS - VIRTUAL

 A video-taped workshop can be an explanation and demonstration of the clinical area, with or without participants.

 219 N. Broad St. 10th Floor

 T. (215) 735-7999